-Steve has released 5 solo albums since his return to S.A: Down South in Africa – 2000, Son of the Soil – 2004, Lifecycle 2006 (SAMA nomination) Native Art 2007 SAMA nomination, IAP (U.S.A.) finalist), Ubuntu music 2012 (SAMA nomination), and Confluence – 2014.
+He has released 6 solo albums since his return to S.A: Down South in Africa – 2000, Son of the Soil – 2004, Lifecycle 2006 (SAMA nomination) Native Art 2007 SAMA nomination, IAP (U.S.A.) finalist), Ubuntu music 2012 (SAMA nomination), and Confluence – 2014.
 Steve has also composed and performed for feature film and TV soundtrack, as well as for modern dance companies Moving into Dance and Tumbuka, as well as conceptualising and directing numerous shows and collaborations

 In 2010 he composed and performed Rebirth, a first African concerto for soprano saxophone, orchestra with saxophones, African percussion and marimbas.
 Rebirth premiered in Johannesburg on 1st May 2010 with a 118-piece Miagi youth orchestra.

 Steve is currently composing for different sound colours and palettes: orchestra, wind ensembles with voice and rhythm section, marimbas, string quartets and more.

 In April 2014 Steve was musical director for the opening show at HIFA (Harare international festival of the arts).

 On 21st and 22nd August 2014, Steve released a c.d. of his latest recording project “Confluence” at the Orbit jazz club in Johannesburg together with an 8 piece band.